Complementary good

 A car and petrol are complementary goods.
 The demand for cars inversely depends on the price of petrol.

 Complementary goods exhibit a negative cross elasticity of demand: as the price of goods Y rises, the demand for good X falls.

-In economics, a complementary good is a good whose appeal increases with the popularity of its complement.
+In economics, a complementary good is a good whose appeal increases with the popularity of another good, which is known as its complement.
 Technically, it displays a negative cross elasticity of demand and that demand for it increases when the price of another good decreases.
 If $A$ is a complement to $B$, an increase in the price of $A$ will result in a negative movement along the demand curve of $A$ and cause the demand curve for $B$ to shift inward; less of each good will be demanded.
 Conversely, a decrease in the price of $A$ will result in a positive movement along the demand curve of $A$ and cause the demand curve of $B$ to shift outward; more of each good will be demanded.
 This is in contrast to a substitute good, whose demand decreases when its substitute's price decreases.

 When two goods are complements, they experience joint demand - the demand of one good is linked to the demand for another good.
 Therefore, if a higher quantity is demanded of one good, a higher quantity will also be demanded of the other, and vice versa.
 For example, the demand for razor blades may depend on the number of razors in use; this is why razors have sometimes been sold as loss leaders, to increase demand for the associated blades.
 Another example is that sometimes a toothbrush is packaged free with toothpaste.
 The toothbrush is a complement to the toothpaste; the cost of producing a toothbrush may be higher than toothpaste, but its sales depends on the demand of toothpaste.

 All non-complementary goods can be considered substitutes.
 If $x$ and $y$ are rough complements in an everyday sense, then consumers are willing to pay more for each marginal unit of good $x$ as they accumulate more $y$.
 The opposite is true for substitutes: the consumer is willing to pay less for each marginal unit of good "$z$" as it accumulates more of good "$y$".

 Complementarity may be driven by psychological processes in which the consumption of one good (e.g., cola) stimulates demand for its complements (e.g., a cheeseburger).
 Consumption of a food or beverage activates a goal to consume its complements: foods that consumers believe would taste better together.
 Drinking cola increases consumers' willingness to pay for a cheeseburger.
 This effect appears to be contingent on consumer perceptions of these relationships rather than their sensory properties.